taylorlowery/scwx-challenge/README.md

 ```
 All the tests are also marked so that the user can run subsets of the tests.
 The full list of markers can be found under "markers" in pytest.ini.
 A subset of marked tests can be run or excluded like so:
 ```
-# run only transposer tests
+# run only the transposer tests
 pytest -v -m transposer ./tests

-# run all but transposer tests
+# run all except the transposer tests
 pytest -v -m "not transposer" ./tests
 ```